-Thursday, April 2, 2015 at 1 p.m.
-ET.
-This webinar will focus on the judicial system’s role in a public health emergency, examining how a judge may approach quarantine and isolation hearings, and the subsequent issuing of orders in a public health emergency.
-Register.
+This webinar focuses on the judicial system’s role in a public health emergency, examining how a judge may approach quarantine and isolation hearings, and the subsequent issuing of orders in a public health emergency.
+View the playback.

 The story of Nurse Kaci Hickox, who famously fought quarantine attempts after returning from Seirra Leone, is a cautionary tale for those charged with protecting the public’s health from infectious diseases like Ebola.

 Aid workers exposed to the Ebola virus have returned to the United States from West Africa, prompting questions about the enforcement of quarantines.

 Legal authorities vary across states, tribal governments and localities during declared emergencies.
 As seen during the 2009-2010 H1N1 outbreak, jurisdictions may take divergent legal approaches in their responses to national or regional public health threats.
 Conflicting laws and overlapping jurisdictions further complicate key decisions on when or how to respond.

 Public health officials may face many critical legal and policy decisions during public health emergencies, including: